 The two countries in September 1987 signed an agreement creating the Nuclear Risk Reduction Centers (NRRC) in both Washington and Moscow, which became operational in 1988.
 Though using a similar communications system, the centers are separate from the hotline.
 While the hotline is reserved for heads of government, the centers exchange information and notifications as required under arms control and other confidence-building agreements.

 Other Bilateral Hotline Agreements

 Once the hotline between Washington and Moscow proved to be useful, other states established hotlines.
 In 1966, France signed an accord establishing a direct communications link between Paris and Moscow.
 Under the 1967 British-Soviet agreement, a direct communications line was set up between Moscow and London.

-Russia–China Nuclear Notline
+Russia–China Nuclear Hotline

 U.S.–China Nuclear Hotline

-In April 1998, China’s minister of Foreign Affairs Tang Jiaxuan and U.S. Secretary of State Madeleine Albright signed an agreement to establish a hotline between the governments of the two countries.
+In April 1998, China’s Minister of Foreign Affairs Tang Jiaxuan and U.S. Secretary of State Madeleine Albright signed an agreement to establish a hotline between the governments of the two countries.
 The hotline was activated during President Clinton’s visit to China in June 1998.

 India–Pakistan Nuclear Hotline

 In June 2004, India and Pakistan agreed to set up a telephone nuclear hotline between the most senior officials in their foreign ministries in order to prevent a nuclear incident.
 The two countries also agreed to update an existing hotline between their respective directors of military operations and reaffirmed that each side would continue to uphold the moratorium on nuclear tests.
 A direct communications link between the two countries’ nuclear command authorities does not currently exist.